Atri-Labs/framework-docs/docs/install_prereqs.md

 ### 1. Python 3.7+

-The Atri framework supports Python version 3.7 and above.
+The Atri framework supports Python version 3.7 or above.

 If you do not have Python installed already, please download its latest version from [python.org](https://www.python.org/downloads/).